TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 Something I also wanted to do is mentor other young programmers trying to get started in this challenging yet exciting field.
 I believe in the importance of the personal aspect in the field of education: a mentor helped me kickstart my career, which made things far easier than simply reading tutorials and trying to figure things out myself.

-While I had plans to do it in college, I heard about a group of passionate young guys that were trying to learn various crafts such as web and game development.
+While I had plans to do it in college, I heard about a group of passionate young guys who were trying to learn various crafts such as web and game development.
 A teacher suggested I should talk with them so I gave it a shot and tried to mentor them by finding a common interest, which, at that time, was React.

 I tried preparing materials, guiding them live, leveling up my own skill set, and giving them general guidance for getting started in the field.
 Honestly, I'm still not sure I did a great job, but their feedback and my self-evaluation helped me improve my teaching & communication methods **a lot**.